-The critical role pool inspections at the Sunshine Coast play in minimising cases of immersion injuries among young children in both shared and non-shared swimming pools is immense.
+The critical role pool safety inspections Sunshine Coast play in minimising cases of immersion injuries among young children in both shared and non-shared swimming pools is immense.
 Pool owners have an obligation to ensure barriers placed all around their pools meet the stipulated pool fencing regulations.
 Any damaged fencing or barrier should immediately be fixed to prevent pool incidents where children access the pool area without adult supervision.

 Knowing whether your pool complies with the safety standard or not, is very important as it sets the stage for engagement with a pool safety inspector.
-Basically, the pool inspections at the Sunshine Coast touches on a number of areas which as the property owner you ought to be aware of.
+Basically, the pool inspections at the Sunshine Coast service touches on a number of areas which as the property owner you ought to be aware of.
 These include:

-If your pool is not compliant, the local government has the legal power to conduct independent pool inspections at the Sunshine Coast and if found culpable, you get fined.
+If your pool is not compliant, the local government has the legal power to conduct independent pool safety inspections at the Sunshine Coast and if found culpable, you get fined.
 The fines are usually on the spot and applied to both individuals and companies.
 The maximum fine the court can impose for non-compliance is $2,356.

 Also known as Form 23, the pool safety certificate is a confirmation that your pool has been inspected by a licensed pool inspector and found to be compliant with the safety standard.
 This certificate is useful when selling, leasing, or entering into an accommodation agreement and your property has a pool.
 These certificates have a validity of one year for shared pools while for non-shared pools; the validity period is two years.
 When your certificate expires, you do not necessarily require a new one unless you want to lease or sell.

 Contractors qualified by the Queensland Building and Construction Commission have the capacity to work on your pool barriers.
 However, depending on the extent of the work to be carried out, a building approval may be needed.
-The law requires that you do not change your pool inspections Sunshine Coast professional within the three months after issuance of Form 26.
+The law requires that you do not change your pool safety inspections professional within the three months after issuance of Form 26.